 - 2014-JAN: The Roman Catholic Church in Oregon joined the Protect Marriage Oregon coalition to oppose marriage equality.
 2

 - 2014-FEB: The Friends of Religious Freedom Committee are sponsoring the citizen initiative that would give businesses the freedom to discriminate against potential same-sex customers who are arranging their marriage.
-The Committee has a conflict with the Attorney General's office.
-They disagree about the caption and other paragraphs in the initiative.
+The Committee disagreed with the Attorney General's office about the caption and other paragraphs in the initiative.
 For example:

 - The Attorney General's office selected the following caption: "Exempts religious opposition to same-sex marriage/civil union/domestic partnership from penalties for discrimination."

-- The Committee recommends: "Protects persons choosing non-participation in same-sex ceremonies based on conscience or religious belief from penalization."
+- The Committee recommended: "Protects persons choosing non-participation in same-sex ceremonies based on conscience or religious belief from penalization."
 3

 - 2014-FEB-18: The plaintiffs and Basic Rights Educational Fund filed a "Support of Motion for Summary Judgment" document.
 It concludes: